 2. The Bothy

 Feeling peckish?
 Head to The Bothy on Kinnoull Street for a delicious menu full of traditional hearty food that you'll remember from growing up, all created using the finest and freshest local produce.
-Take a masterclass in cocktail making, book a pre-theatre meal, or just pop in for some afternoon tea - all are set to impress!
+Enjoy a tasty brunch or indulge on delicious sweet treats with a freshly brewed cup of coffee - all are set to impress!

 3. Concorde Music